NO Children are allowed in the courtroom or in Zoom hearings

 Please refer to the drop-down boxes to the right of the screen for clear instructions on how to proceed for specific types of calendars.

-Coronavirus/COVID-19: Courthouses are closed for in-person hearings and trials based on public health advisories at the direction of the Florida Supreme Court.
+Coronavirus/COVID-19: Courthouses are closed for in-person hearings and trials, unless instructed by the court, based on public health advisories at the direction of the Florida Supreme Court.
 The Eleventh Judicial Circuit wants you safe at home.

 We are establishing Virtual Courtrooms.
 Court hearings in your case that we can hold remotely via video or phone conference will be held on the Zoom platform, which is free to you.
 You will receive an email from the Court if we are proceeding with your hearing with the information you need to connect.
 To participate by video, you must click on the weblink you received in the email invitation at the time your hearing is scheduled or call the phone number listed in the invitation to participate by phone.
 You do not need to download anything or set up an account in order for you to participate in a zoom hearing.

 Video appearance is required for any participant whose testimony is necessary so the judge can administer the oath.

 Zoom invites are sent out at the time the hearings are set.
 Please wait until a day before your scheduled 5 minute motion hearing for the court to send you an email containing a Zoom link and instructions.
 If you resolve your matter, please cancel it in CourtMAP or, if you have no access to CourtMAP, by calling the judge’s judicial assistant.

 MINOR CHILDREN-Please make arrangements Not to bring children.
 Under no circumstances are minor children to be brought into the courtroom.
 Minor children will not be allowed into the courtroom, and your case will not be heard.